ianarawjo/ChainForge/GUIDE.md

 ### 1. Install packages (Anthropic, Google PaLM, and Dalai-hosted models)

+For OpenAI models, move to Step 2.
 To use Anthropic and Google PaLM models, you need to install the relevant Python package in your Python environment before you can run those models:
  - For [Anthropic](https://github.com/anthropics/anthropic-sdk-python), do `pip install anthropic`.
  - For [Google PaLM](https://github.com/google/generative-ai-python), do `pip install google-generativeai`.
 (Note that PaLM officially supports Python 3.9+, but there's a minor type error that's easily fixed to make it work in Python 3.8.8.)
  - For Dalai, [install `dalai`](https://github.com/cocktailpeanut/dalai) and follow the instructions to download `alpaca.7b`.
 When everything is setup, run:
    ```bash
    npx dalai serve 4000
    ```

+> **Note**
+> We put these installs separate from package dependencies as some packages may not work or install on Python 3.8.

 ### 2. Set API keys (OpenAI, Anthropic, Google PaLM)